sillyladdess/READ-IT-NOW-DO-IT-NOW/README.md

 ### Read this before following me, even if you are a spam account.
 If you plan on following me, I'd recommend that you look at my [DBIIYOTL](https://don-botha-trying-to-do-dat.straw.page/) first then staring at the rest of my pages, as that will give you insight as to what my stance on things is.
+I've seen plenty of spam accounts that interact with me while having a DNI for some reason...
+So I'll be blunt. **You being a spam account does NOT give you the right to interact with me at all if you have a DNI.** Mostly you're shooting yourself in the foot.
+As well as that people can't read apparently, and follow me while being in my DBIIYOTL.

 ### For PT

-I don't work with roleplay, talking, c+h, hiding, etc etc. I'm a very, very antisocial person at first glance, as I hate the concept of interacting with anyone, **especially if you run up to me for no other reason other than force me to talk to you**.
+I don't work with roleplay, talking, c+h, hiding, etc etc. I'm a very, very antisocial person at first glance, as I hate the concept of interacting with anyone that might not read my stuff, **especially if you run up to me like "HAIII HELLO HII I WANT TO BE FRIENDS WITH YOU UWU!!!"**.(I don't have an issue with people going uwu but something like that and I'll block you.)

 If you want to get in touch with me, I'd recommend you don't walk up to me directly , rather a quick whisper will do.
 And if you want to actually chat with me in public chat do NOT do it if I have something like "DNI" or "NOFD" in my name.